Why Study Another Language Abroad?

 Basic conversation skills can help you to get directions, or place an order at a restaurant.

 More advanced language skills can open the door to everything from a new job to a new social life.
 You’re much more likely to get an invitation to a party or event if your host won’t have to worry about translating for you all night.
 And the chance to dine in someone’s home, to exchange thoughts on subjects from politics to cinema, is what gives you get the opportunity to really get to know another person and by extension, better know another culture.
-If (1) getting to know other people and cultures isn’t motivation enough, studies also tell us that language learning results in (2) brain growth, (3) better memory and mentally flexibility, as well as (4) delays in the onset of dementia and Alzheimer’s.
+If (1) getting to know other people and cultures isn’t motivation enough, studies also tell us that language learning results in (2) brain growth, (3) better memory and mental flexibility, as well as (4) delays in the onset of dementia and Alzheimer’s.

 If you’re considering heading overseas to learn or improve another language, you’re headed in the right direction.
 But if your interactions outside of class are primarily with English-speaking taxi drivers and hotel staff, fellow language students or your travel partners, you will miss a golden opportunity for language learning and cultural immersion.
 One excellent way to create opportunities for conversation and cultural exchange is through volunteering.
 Another is by choosing a homestay over a hotel.
 Whatever you do, get out there and speak!